-Taxes are managed in different units within Merck KGaA, Darmstadt, Germany.
-Group Tax is generally responsible for tax matters of Merck KGaA, Darmstadt, Germany and provides tax standards for the whole Group – with the exception of customs, consumption tax and wage tax.
+Taxes are managed in different units.
+Group Tax is generally responsible for tax matters of Merck KGaA, Darmstadt, Germany and provides tax standards for the Group – with the exception of customs, consumption tax and wage tax.
 The Export Control and Customs Regulations unit within the Corporate Sustainability, Quality and Trade Compliance (SQ) function is responsible for customs and consumption tax.
 Human Resources is responsible for wage tax.
-Certain tax tasks are managed by other units of Merck KGaA, Darmstadt, Germany or the Group´s Business Services unit (MBS).

 The Group Chief Financial Officer (CFO) is responsible for the Group Tax function.
 He delegates his tasks related to tax matters to the Head of Group Tax.
 The Head of Group Tax is also responsible for defining the organizational structure of the function, for monitoring it on an ongoing basis and for adapting it if necessary.
 In addition, the local tax unit in the United States reports directly to the Head of Group Tax.

 At the subsidiary level, the local CFO is generally responsible for tax matters, managed either by local tax units, by external advisors, or, for Germany and our U.S. subsidiaries, by Group Tax.
 The local CFOs report to the regional CFO.
-The regional CFO ultimately reports to the Head of MBS, who reports to the Group CFO.
+The regional CFOs ultimately report to the Head of the Group´s Business Services, who reports to the Group CFO.
 If no local CFO is assigned, the tasks are undertaken by a designated employee in the Finance unit.

-Tax-related topics can also be reported through our compliance hotline, our Group-wide whistleblowing system.
+Tax-related compliance topics can also be reported through our compliance hotline, our Group-wide whistleblowing system.